Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 A crackling ball of lightning kindles into existence at a point you can see, then rapidly expands.
 Each creature in a radius 4 *(6m)* sphere centered on that point must make a DEX Save.
 A target takes 8d6 Lightning damage on a failed save, or half as much damage on a successful one.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the radius increases by 1 *(1.5m)* for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the radius increases by 1 *(1.5m)* for each slot level above 3.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*